CEA-MetroCarac/auto-denoise/docs/tutorials/denoising.md

 ### Noise2Void (N2V)

-Noise2Void is a self-supervised denoising method that can work with a single noisy image.
-It learns to predict the missing pixels in the image.
+Noise2Void is a self-supervised denoising method that can work with a single noisy image [[6](#ref.6)].
+This implementation can also work with structured noise [[7](#ref.7)].
+It applies randomly generated masks to the images and learns to predict the masked pixels.

 ```python
 denoiser_n2v = ad.N2V(model=net_params, reg_val=REG_TV_VAL)